Santa Barbara vacation rentals

 Those looking for a classic beach vacation will want to come during the summer months, as July and August are when the sun and water are their warmest for swimming and sunbathing.
 The shoulder seasons — March to May and September to November — are also great times to visit.
 The weather is still warm, and Santa Barbara vacation home rentals are easier to find.
 Winters are chilly and wet — December through February sees the most rainfall — but you will be able to enjoy the Santa Barbara International Film Festival in January, along with the buzz of Restaurant Week.
 No matter what time of year you visit, be sure to pack layers as morning and late evening temperatures tend to be cooler.

-What are the top things to do in Santa Barbara?
+Top things to do in Santa Barbara

 Santa Barbara Scenic Drive